 Brandwayn’s works have been exhibited in salons and galleries in Colombia, Venezuela, China, and the United States, and belong to public and private collections in those countries.
 Selected individual and group exhibitions include: “Vital Memory” at the MACZUL (Museum of Contemporary Art of Zulia) in Maracaibo, Venezuela (2017), “Power of Perception”, at Raw Art Space, New York (2013), the Young Artists Salon of the Museum of Antioquia in Medellín (1995); “Artronica” at the Museum of Modern Art of Bogotá (2005); and the Common Ground International Touring Exhibition, Huan Tie Museum in Beijing, China (2008).

-Robert Brandwayn´s work was recently exhibited in the New Art in Japan show at the Tokyo Metropolitan Museum in Tokyo, Japan, where the artist won the Guest Artist Award, a prize given by the artists of the AJAC (Artists of Japan and All Countries) Association.
+Robert Brandwayn´s work won the Guest Artist Award, a prize given by the artists of the AJAC (Artists of Japan and All Countries) Association during the New Artist in Japan exhibit at the Tokyo Metropolitan Art Museum.